-We asked you to rate your satisfaction with your phone plan.
-So which mobile network earned the most satisfaction?
+We asked you to rate your satisfaction with your mobile phone plan from network reliability to value for money.
+So which mobile network has the most satisfied customers?

 Why we've partnered with WhistleOut

 We've partnered with search engine WhistleOut to help you find and buy the right plan for you.
 The 'Search Providers' button above will take you to their site.
 While we make money if you buy through WhistleOut, this doesn't influence our rankings.
 100% of the money we make goes straight back into our nonprofit mission.